 While in Big Ears your sink rate and forward speed can be further increased by using the speed system.
-Aspen6 can be steered while Big Ears are in by means of weight shift.
+Golden5 can be steered while Big Ears are in by means of weight shift.

-Initiation: Grab the outer A-lines on both sides as high as possible and pull them down smoothly.
+Initiation: Grab the outer A-lines or outer split A-risers on both sides as high as possible and pull them down smoothly.
 Hold them firmly.
 The effective area of the glider is reduced equally on both sides of the wing.
 The size of the deflated area depends on how deeply the lines are pulled down (or on the number of lines pulled - one or two outer lines on both sides).
 Be sure to pull both sides equally.

-Recovery: Under normal circumstances Aspen6 will open automatically when the A-lines are released.
+Recovery: Under normal circumstances Golden5 will open automatically when the A-lines are released.
 Opening may be accelerated by gently pumping the brakes (repeated symmetrical braking on both sides).